 Scientists and researchers who still haven’t considered Wikipedia to be relevant for their academic career or who perhaps disregard Wikipedia for scientific purposes all together, might have to reconsider their point of view.
 At least they will have to get used to the fact that social media is sneaking its way into the other-wise so stable and non-surprising world of peer-reviewed journals.

-The Open Access journal PLoS have on the task of making science available to for everyone to read.
+The Open Access journal PLoS have taken on the task of making science available for everyone to read.
 In their endeavor to achieve this they have now gone to a new level, and are trying out the combination: peer-reviewed articles + Wikipedia.
 By mixing the two together, PLoS hopes to meet a new level of interaction between publishers, researchers and the public.

 The guinea pig for this experiment is the journal PLoS Computational Biology.